-If you do not know the IP address of the switch, see Access the switch on-network and connected to the Internet on page 21 or Access the switch off-network and not connected to the Internet on page 28.
+If you do not know the IP address of the switch, see Access the switch on-network and connected to the Internet on page 24 or Access the switch off-network and not connected to the Internet on page 31.

 If you did not yet activate your warranty, the Register to activate your warranty page displays.
-For more information, see Register the switch on page 32.
+For more information, see Register the switch on page 34.

-- 3. Enter one of the following passwords:

-- Enter your device admin password.

-- If you previously managed the switch through the Insight Cloud Portal or Insight app, enter the Insight network password for the last Insight network location.
+- Enter your device admin password. - If you previously managed the switch through the Insight Cloud Portal or Insight app, enter the Insight network password for the last Insight network location.